intelligent-username/Gradient-Descent/README.md

 - $\nabla L(w_i)$ is the gradient of the loss function at $w_i$, indicating the direction of steepest ascent (by the Cauchy-Schwarz Theorem).
 - Subtracting the gradient moves us towards the minimum.

-This is the same as iterative minimization.
-We continue doing this until the change in loss, $\Delta L$ between iterations is smaller than some predefined threshold, the change in the gradient is below some threshold $\delta$, or until we run out of iterations.
+This is iterative minimization.
+We continue doing this until we're satisfied with the accuracy of the model.
+Specifically, we may check if the change in loss, $\Delta L$ between iterations is smaller than some predefined threshold or until we run out of iterations.
 More formally, it is written with the condition:

 $$
 |L(w_{i+1}) - L(w_i)| < \delta